MicrosoftDocs/learn/learn-pr/azure/choose-compute-provisioning/includes/2-provisioning-solutions.md

-You organization wants you to provision compute on Azure and put in place automated scaling for your compute resources.
+Your organization wants you to provision compute on Azure and put in place automated scaling for your compute resources.
 You must understand the tools that are available on Azure to meet your organization's needs.

-You know that to manually create and manage compute resources, would require much administration time and become a repetitive task.
-You also expect that when administrators have to regularly perform the same task, mistakes may creep in.
+You know that to create and manage compute resources manually would require much administration time, and become a repetitive task.
+You also expect that when administrators have to perform the same task regularly, mistakes may arise.
 You want to identify a way to automate the provisioning and management of compute resources.

-In this unit, you'll explore some of the solutions you can use to provision compute on Azure.
+In this unit, you'll explore some of the tools that you can use to provision compute on Azure.

+## Why automate compute provisioning?

+If you only plan to install a few virtual machines, then it's easy to manually configure them.
+However, if you want to implement an architecture with many servers in Azure, it will take a long time to create the virtual machines, configure the operating system, install software, configure that software, and apply any updates.

+For each virtual machine, this is a complex task.
+When you have to perform such a task many times, it's easy to make a mistake, perhaps as you lose concentration, or when you are disturbed by co-workers.

+Also remember that you may need to redeploy the architecture, for example to recover from an attack or disaster.
+If your architecture is to support software testing, then you might want to redeploy before every testing cycle, to ensure a clean testing environment.
+If your manual deployment takes several hours, this is not ideal.

+What you need to solve these issues is some way to automate the deployment of virtual machines.
+For each virtual machine, such a solution must be able to:

+- Configure the virtual machine in Azure.
+For example, you must be able to specify an image from the Azure Marketplace, a tier, a size, IP addresses, and other values.
+- Configure the operating system for the virtual machine.
+For example, if the OS includes a firewall, you must be able to set firewall rules that filter traffic.
+- Install software.
+For example, you might need to install a web server or a database server.
+- App updates.
+For example, you might need to apply service packs or hotfixes to the operating system and the installed software.

+With a solution like that, you can create a complete architecture in the form of a script or a configuration file, and then deploy it in a single operation.
+The automated deployment reduces configuration mistakes, and accelerates the complete deployment.
+It may take time to create an debug the script or configuration file, but once that's created, you realize greate savings in terms of costs and administrative time.

 ## Custom scripts

 The Custom Script Extension downloads and runs scripts on Azure virtual machines.
 This tool is useful for post deployment configuration, software installation, or any other configuration or management task.

-You can have a PowerShell script that is located on your local file server, Github, Azure Storage, and other locations that are accessible to your virtual machine.
+You can have a PowerShell script that is located on your local file server, GitHub, Azure Storage, and other locations that are accessible to your virtual machine.
 The extension looks for the script that should be run on the virtual machine.
 The script is downloaded and then executed on the target virtual machine to apply the changes introduced by the script.
 A Custom Script Extension can be added to a virtual machine through Azure Resource Manager Templates, PowerShell, or Azure CLI.

 > [!NOTE]
 > If your configuration or management task requires a restart, the extension will not continue after a restart.